ornl-training/ornl-training.github.io/syllabus/programming-syllabus.md

 1. Be able to write high quality, maintainable, programs in Python and C++
 2. Be familiar with the IPython, Jupyter, PyDev, and CDT environments for writing, testing, and debugging Python and C++ code
-3. Use the Numpy library for array programming in Python
-4. Understand the shell and how to write shell scripts
+3. Understand the shell and how to write shell scripts
-5. Be familiar with Git and GitHub for version control
+4. Be familiar with Git and GitHub for version control

 #### Website